lexborisov/myhtml/README.md

 # Build

 For XCode:
-1) Open myhtml.xcodeproj
+* Open myhtml.xcodeproj
-2) Change load_html("/new/C/myhtml/test/test_full.html"); path in "main" function for yours html file
+* Change load_html("/new/C/myhtml/test/test_full.html"); path in "main" function for yours html file
-3) Run it
+* Run it

 For unix:
-1) Change load_html("/new/C/myhtml/test/test_full.html"); path in "main" function for yours html file
+* Change load_html("/new/C/myhtml/test/test_full.html"); path in "main" function for yours html file
-2) Run make (gnu make) in project folder (make, make clean)
+* Run make (gnu make) in project folder (make, make clean)
-3) Start program in bin folder
+* Start program in bin folder

 # printf and pthread_mutex_lock

 Now it works with locks.
 Without asynchronous parsing.
 It is necessary for debugging.
-Turn off the lock pthread mutex in myhtml_tree_worker in myhtml_tree.c file.
+Turn off the lock pthread mutex in myhtml_tree_worker in myhtml_tree.c file

 # Dependencies